HSV529 Herpes Vaccine Description

-This Sanofi Pasteur vaccine candidate is derived from HSV2 strain 186, which was produced in Vero cells expressing HSV2 UL5 and UL29 and is manufactured by Sanofi Pasteur.
+The Sanofi Pasteur vaccine candidate HSV529 is derived from HSV-2 strain 186, which was produced in Vero cells expressing HSV2 UL5 and UL29.

-In October 2014, Sanofi Pasteur and Immune Design announced a collaboration: Sanofi Pasteur will contribute HSV-529, a clinical-stage replication-defective HSV vaccine product candidate, and Immune Design will contribute G103, its preclinical trivalent vaccine product candidate
+In October 2014, Sanofi Pasteur and Immune Design announced a collaboration: Sanofi Pasteur contributed HSV529, a clinical-stage replication-defective HSV vaccine product candidate, and Immune Design will contribute G103, its preclinical trivalent vaccine product candidate.

 Genital herpes is an STD caused by two types of viruses.
 The viruses are called herpes simplex virus type 1 (HSV-1) and HSV-2.

 Genital herpes infection is common in the United States.
 The CDC estimates that, annually, 776,000 people in the United States get new genital herpes infections.

 Of the more than 100 known herpesviruses, 8 routinely infect only humans: herpes simplex virus types 1 and 2, varicella-zoster virus, cytomegalovirus, Epstein-Barr virus, human herpesvirus 6, human herpesvirus 7, and Kaposi's sarcoma virus or human herpesvirus 8.
 A simian virus, called B virus, occasionally infects humans.
 All herpes viruses can establish latent infection within specific tissues, which are characteristic of each virus.

 The challenge of developing experimental vaccines that are both safe and effective has led to two opposing approaches in HSV vaccine development: increasing the efficacy of subunit vaccines and increasing the safety of live-attenuated vaccines.

 HSV529 Herpes Vaccine Dosage